These Chicken Pesto Stuffed Shells are filled with creamy cheese, juicy chicken, mushrooms, and spinach and smothered in flavorful pesto.

 - When assembling, start with a layer of sauce to prevent the first layer of pasta from sticking to the pan.

-How to store
+How to Store Leftovers

 I do not recommend freezing fully cooked stuffed shells.
 Many times fully cooked pasta becomes mushy when it is frozen and thawed.